GLIMS-RGI/rgi_issue_tracker/.github/ISSUE_TEMPLATE/issue-report-rgi6.md

 ---
-name: Issue report
+name: Issue report for RGI 6.0
-about: Report an issue to help us improve the RGI
+about: Report an issue to help us improve the RGI (for RGI 6.0 only!)
-title: "[ISSUE]"
+title: ""
-labels: ''
+labels: 'RGI 6.0'
 assignees: ''

 ---